patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/upgrade.md

 PatternFly 6 introduces new support and functionality to PatternFly, including:

 - A design token system,
-- A new visual theme, called Penta,
+- A new PatternFly 6 visual theme,
 - And more!

 To learn about the most significant changes in this release, read our [release highlights](/get-started/release-highlights).
 A detailed list of all changes can be found in our [major release notes](/get-started/upgrade/release-notes).